 There is no need for sedation or local anaesthetic (throat spray), and the procedure can be carried out in an out-patient setting.
 The whole process can reasonably be completed in 15-20 minutes and requires vastly less equipment, infrastructure and staffing resource than a diagnostic UGI endoscopy.

-This project will introduce and evaluate the implementation of CytospongeTM in Wrexham Maelor Hospital in 2022.
+This project will introduce and evaluate the implementation of CytospongeTM in Wrexham Maelor Hospital in the first half of 2023.
 Over six months, it will be used in the diagnosis process for c.110 patients, with a focus on patients under surveillance owing to Barrett’s oesophagus.

 Check back for project updates and get in touch if you would like to know more.